MauroKinderknecht/operating_systems/intro/bash.md

 done
 ```

+## Until loop

+The until loop in Bash is used to execute a block of commands repeatedly as
+long as a test condition is false.
+It’s the opposite of the while loop.

 ## If conditional

 The if statement in Bash is used to execute a block of commands based o